adamlglover/Scorpion/LINEUP.md

 This represents the total ammount of machine instructions that the VM can take to execute.
 Each instruction is represented as 1 byte.
 A board with 30mb of SRam can execute a program with a total of 30000000 instructions.

 # Number of Cells
 The Ram chips designed by RMD are designed to have multiple cells with each cell pertating to a specified use.
 A cell is computer chip that rests on the Ram chip  and holds a certain ammount of data( in mb).
-The more cells the ram chip holds, the slower the ram and the R\C(Ram per Cell) rate drops.
+The more cells the ram chip holds, the slower the ram and the R\C(Ram per Cell) ratio drops.
 For instance the very first Ram chip designed by RMD had 4 cells with a total memory of 4mb.
-The R\C rate is calculated by this formula ( R\C = T/C ).
+The R\C ratio is calculated by this formula ( R\C = T/C ).
 Where T represents the total ammount of Ram and C represents the total ammount of cells on the chip.

 # Security Key
 Security Key consists of a digital random number generator that creates truly random numbers to strengthen encryption algorithms.